 artiebits.com

-This is a beginner friendly guide to building code-editing agent in JavaScript and Node.js.
-An agent you can chat with in a terminal and ask it to create and edit files.
+This is a beginner-friendly guide to building a code-editing agent in JavaScript.
+An agent you can chat with in a terminal and ask to create or edit files.

 Running model locally

-We have a few options for running models locally, like llama.cpp or Ollama.
+We can run models locally using llama.cpp or Ollama.
 We’ll use Ollama since it’s beginner-friendly, even though it’s just a wrapper around llama.cpp.
 You can download it from their official website.
+And once you have it installed, pull and start the model with ollama run llama3-groq-tool-use:8b.

-Once you have it installed, pull and start the model with ollama run gpt-oss:20b.
+Once you have it installed, pull and start the model with ollama run llama3-groq-tool-use:8b.

 Agent